MHDLab/SciLitNLP/README.md

 - visualization: of generated models
     * Codes and notebooks to generate plots
     * Codes to generate bokeh-based web visualization html files (static)
+- website_gen: code to run and consolidate the above pipeline into a report-style website.

 This repo was formed by putting together different NLP projects/repos formed over the last couple years.
 The main pipeline described below is under development but should be working, but there are many other scripts and notebooks in the code that still need to be updated with correct paths etc. to work.